 GeForce Now requirements

-Nvidia GeForce Now requires the following for use across PC, Mac and Android:
+Nvidia GeForce Now requires the following for use across PC, Mac, Android and iOS:

 - 25Mbps internet connection (15Mbps minimum) via Ethernet or 5Ghz Wi-Fi.